benjaminbartels/todo/README.md

 ## Backend

-- API hosted using AWS API Gateway with a Lambda function written in Go which
+- API hosted using AWS API Gateway with a Lambda function written in Go
 - Lambda function queries a DynamoDB table

 ## CI/CD